 In February 1935, he announced his retirement after scoring world record 61,760 runs at an average of 50.70.
 The master batsman scored on all types of pitches, hard and dry, sticky pitches against pace, spin, swing bowling.
 Many English legends rated Jack Hobbs better then Donald Bradman regarded the greatest batsman in the history of cricket.
 He was consistent run-getter of all time but never as dominant as Bradman.
 After the retirement of cricket, he worked as journalism.
 He died at the age of 81 in 1963.

 Read About Jim Laker – 19 for 90 A Unsurpassable Feat

-Hobbs played cricket in streets as like other boys.
-He regularly played cricket for his school team, and took a job working before school hours in the domestic service of a private house.
+Hobbs played cricket in the streets like other boys.
+He regularly played cricket for his school team and took a job working before school hours in the domestic service of a private house.